 Building Decarbonization - Buildings are a leading generator of greenhouse gas emissions in Bay Area cities, and in most cases are the largest source of emissions that local governments have the ability to regulate.
 Buildings emit greenhouse gases primarily through the burning of natural gas for space and water heating.
 In addition to contributing to climate change, the use of natural gas for heating and cooking also poses a number of public safety and air quality risks to communities.
 In the summer of 2020, BARC partnered with the Building Decarbonization Coalition and the Bay Area Air Quality Management District to launch the Clean Building Compass.
 The Clean Building Compass is an online clearinghouse of resources to assist local governments in developing and adopting building decarbonization policies.

-West Oakland Community Action Plan – BARC staff participated in the development of this first-of-its-kind community-led emissions reduction strategy in West Oakland.
+West Oakland Community Air Protection – BARC staff participated in the development of this first-of-its-kind community-led emissions reduction strategy in West Oakland.
 This Plan emerged out of the California Air Resources Board (CARB) Community Air Protection Program established by Assembly Bill 617 (C. Garcia, 2017).
 Regional air districts are tasked with assisting selected communities in developing air monitoring and emissions reduction plans.
 In the Bay Area, the Bay Area Air Quality Management District (BAAQMD), a BARC member agency, partnered with the West Oakland Environmental Indicators Project, who managed the active involvement of many other local stakeholders to produce the West Oakland Community Action Plan.
 This important work will continue in other Bay Area communities disproportionally impacted by air pollution including Richmond-San Pablo, East Oakland and San Francisco’s Bayview Hunter’s Point.

 Model Solar Ordinance Toolkit – On May 9, 2018, the California Energy Commission (CEC) voted 5-0 to require solar on all new homes starting January 1, 2020.
 California is the first state to take this bold action supporting our shift from fossil fuels to renewable energy.
 In anticipation of their groundbreaking rule, the CEC developed a model solar ordinance and cost effectiveness analysis for cities that applies to new single-family and low-rise multifamily buildings.
 BARC partnered with the Bay Area Air Quality Management District (BAAQMD) and the Bay Area Regional Energy Network (BayREN) to develop a toolkit designed to help cities across the Bay Area adopt the new CEC ordinance and move more quickly through the approval process.
 The customized information, data, templates and recommended language below was developed to help cities get started.